 #9 – Cricket Nymphs

 While you certainly wouldn’t mistake a full-grown cricket for a flea, the nymphs can be quite tiny.
-Many species are brown to black, and while the nymphs cannot fly, they already have the ability to jump.
+Many species are dark brown to black.
+Even worse, while the nymphs cannot fly, they already have the ability to jump.

 This makes it easy to get the two critters confused.
 However, it’s pretty rare for a cricket nymph to wander indoors.